SirTensor/chatbot-QnA-clipper/README.md

 *Coming soon*

 ### Manual Installation
-1. Download or clone this repository
+1. Download or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" (toggle in the top-right corner)
+3. Enable "Developer mode" (toggle in the top-right corner).
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory **where you downloaded or cloned the repository**.
+5. **Important:** Keep this directory in place.
+Chrome loads the extension directly from this folder, so if you move or delete it, the extension will stop working.

 ## Usage